Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded: 1983

-Our variant is condensed and tells only what is essential: that the boy has broken the promise he gave to the girl but kept the promise given her mother.
+Our variant is condensed and tells only what is essential: that the boy has broken the promise he gave to the girl but kept the promise he gave her mother.
 The singers conclude their song by singing that the student’s love is deceptive.
 The superimposed moral is of a more recent origin, and the singers have omitted the

 celebration of mass and the death of them both.